Type of Funding

 - Assignment grant to assist in meeting initial extraordinary costs when arriving at or relocating to a new duty station;

 - At some duty stations, a hardship allowance linked to living and working conditions is paid;

 - Hazard pay and rest and recuperation break when serving in locations where the conditions are particularly hazardous, stressful and difficult; and

 - Health insurance, where the monthly premiums are co-shared.

 Applicants should have an advanced university degree (Masters degree or equivalent) in political science, social science, public administration, international studies, economics, engineering, earth sciences or a related field.
 A first-level university degree in combination with 2 additional years of qualifying experience may be accepted in lieu of the advanced university degree.

 They need to have at least 5 years of progressively responsible experience in humanitarian affairs, emergency preparedness, crisis/emergency relief management, rehabilitation, development, or other related area.
+Working experience in external relations through developing and nurturing relationships and partnerships with Member States and Regional Organizations during the past 5 years is required.
 Experience in project management and in a humanitarian context within the UN common system or other comparable international organisation is desirable.

 Applicants have to be proficient in English.
-Knowledge of French or Spanish is desirable and knowledge of another UN official language is an advantage.
+Knowledge of Arabic is desirable.

 Applicants need to possess the following competencies: